A non-magnetic mechanism of backscattering in helical edge states: Model

-The physical meaning of these amplitudes is illustrated in Fig.~\ref{SmatTIdefect}a.
-The amplitudes $r$ and $f$ describe hopping from HES states of TI to the HES of TP with the same and opposite spin projections, respectively, while the amplitude $t$ corresponds to propagation along HES (both in TI and in TP) without hopping (see also discussion in Ref.~\cite{Niyazov2023}).
-The corresponding rates can be parameterized as follows: \be t^2 = 1 - 2\gamma, \quad r^2 = 2\gamma \cos^2\beta, \quad f^2 = 2\gamma \sin^2\beta \,, \ee (this parametrization coincides with the one used in Ref.~\cite{Niyazov2023} after the replacement $\gamma \to (1/2)\sin^2\alpha) $).
-The total probability of hopping between TI and TP is controlled by the parameter $\gamma$ ($0<\gamma<1/2$).
+The physical meaning of these amplitudes is illustrated in Fig.~\ref{figTiDefect}a.
+The amplitudes $r$ and $f$ describe hopping from HES states of TI to the HES of TP (and back to TI) with the same and opposite spin projections, respectively, while the amplitude $t$ corresponds to propagation along HES (both in TI and in TP) without hopping (see also discussion in Ref.~\cite{Niyazov2023}).
+The corresponding rates can be parameterized as follows: \be t^2 = 1 - 2\gamma, \quad r^2 = 2\gamma \cos^2\beta, \quad f^2 = 2\gamma \sin^2\beta \,, \ee The total probability of hopping between TI and TP is controlled by the tunneling transparency $\gamma$ ($0<\gamma<1/2$).
 For tunneling contact, this parameter is small, $\gamma \ll 1,$ and is largely controlled by the tunneling distance.
 The case of ``metallic'' contact, when TI and TP are strongly coupled, can be modeled by $ \gamma \approx1/2. $ The parameter $\beta$ controls spin-flip processes, so that for $\beta=0$ we have $f=0.$ Different geometries of the edge and cavity are shown in Fig.~ \ref{figTiDefect} (see also discussion below in Sec.~ \ref{RGsec}).

 Already at the level of Eq.~\eqref{SmatTIdefect} and Fig.~\ref{figTiDefect} one can notice the appearance of certain processes of backscattering in the HES of TI for $f\neq 0$.
-To demonstrate it, we calculate, e.g., the reflection amplitude describing scattering process $1 \rightarrow 1'$ in Fig.~\ref{SmatTIdefect}.
+To demonstrate it, we calculate the reflection amplitudes describing two different scattering processes $1 \rightarrow 1'$ in Fig.~\ref{figTiDefect}.